l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 the people fundamentally opposed to them will throw you in with the hypists and slopsters.

-If you you want to discuss their limits and constraints instead of praising them, you will be seen as a naysayer, a fossil, and probably get called a Luddite (and not as the praise it should be).
+If you want to discuss their limits and constraints instead of praising them, you will be seen as a naysayer, a fossil, and probably get called a Luddite (and not as the praise it should be).

 There is also an elephant in the room — the harm associated with generative AI and LLMs.
 For now, I will do the unspeakable *and ignore